kasparsbatrags/degra/native/freight/components/__tests__/README.md

-# Testing CompanySearch Component
+# Testing CompanySearchMigrated Component

-This directory contains tests for the CompanySearch component.
+This directory contains tests for the CompanySearchMigrated component.
 The tests demonstrate how to verify the component's functionality, including rendering, user interactions, and API integration.

 ## Required Dependencies